bargavi-dev/bargavi-dev/README.md

-- 🌱 I’m currently working on a mobile application called Puente.<br>
+- 🌱 I’m currently working on a React website called Eat the Samosa.<br>
 - 👯 I’m looking to collaborate on projects relating to the fight against human trafficking and sexual abuse.<br>
 - 🙋🏽‍♀️ Pronouns: She/Her<br>
 - 🌤 Fun fact: I enjoy picnics and vitamin D.<br>